 Data We Collect

-This policy covers our various "MVP" or "pre-alpha" product experiments, prior to our full "v1.0" launch.
+This policy covers our prerelease products, prior to a full "v1.0" launch.
 It does not pertain to the miter.co website.
 Here's what we collect today or plan to collect in the near future:

-- Basic account information for accounts you link with Miter, e.g., Google or Slack.
+- Basic account information for accounts you link with Miter, e.g., Google or Zoom.

-- Your contact information from those accounts: name, email address, profile picture, perhaps phone number.
+- Your contact information from those accounts: name, email address, profile picture.

 - Data available in your calendar: event titles, descriptions, invitees, times, and so on.

-- Information entered directly into a Miter interface, whether embedded in another tool (e.g., a Slackbot or Chrome-extension-based calendar enhancement) or explicitly in a Miter product.
+- Information entered directly into our product(s), whether embedded in another tool (e.g., Chrome extension or Zoom app) or explicitly in a Miter product.

 - Behavioral data as provided by an analytics platform like Heap or Google Analytics.

-We use a number of third-party services to collect and store data, for internal communication and data storage, and to operate our services, e.g., Heap, Google Analytics, Slack, Google Docs, Heroku, Hasura, and others.
-We make reasonable efforts to ensure these are reputable, and we use encrypted channels to transmit data over the internet.
+We use a number of third-party services to collect and store data, for internal communication and data storage, and to operate our services, e.g., Heap, Google Analytics, Slack, Google Docs, Heroku, and others.
+We make reasonable efforts to ensure these are secure and reputable, we use encrypted channels to transmit data over the internet, and we take additional precautions with non-aggregated user data.

 What We Do With It